How to Buy old Country Roses

 Just remember, no matter what anyone claims, the second was rejected for a specific reason, if the seller can't tell you what it is, it just means that they can't find it....not that it's not there....

 Production in Asia started as early as 1998 and by December 20, 2002. most of Royal Albert's production including Old Country Roses, was transferred to Indonesia, and some to China.
-Indonesian backstamps are mainly detectable by the abscence of the word ENGLAND.
+Indonesian backstamps are mainly detectable by the absence of the word ENGLAND.
 Apart from that, they look the same as the English one to the untrained or unwary eye.

 This is Indonesian